The Report Studio

 Preview

 A preview button in the Report Studio gives you a way to check your work.
-You will be prompted for a time span with a pop-up dialog.
-Note that what matters is the time and date shown; the presets give you a quick way to select those.
-If the default time or date differ from what is shown in the list of presets, those values will be the ones used in the preview.
+After you click Preview, a pop-up prompt will ask you for a time span.
+Note that what matters is the time and date shown rather than the current preset, the list of which serve only to give you a quick way to set time and date.

 The destination for a preview is always the screen.